Ireland's main currency is the Euro. Because most places you visit will be able to take your credit or debit cards, you don't need to take much cash.

 - Be sure to request some small bills – €5 and €10- so you aren't arriving with only €50.
 And don't get bills larger than a €50.

 You'll find your best currency exchange rate at an ATM.
 Do not, let me repeat, do not use the currency exchange kiosks in the airport or scattered in tourist areas as they charge exorbitant exchange rates.

 Five tips to using your credit/ debit card at an ATM:

 - Notify your bank and credit card before you travel.
 There is nothing worse than having a machine ‘eat' your card due to unexpected charges.

 - You will need a 4 digit, numerical PIN#.

 - Keep in mind that not all credit/ debit cards are accepted in Ireland.
 Anything with a Visa or Mastercard logo will be accepted wherever cards are taken.
 Discover is not accepted anywhere.
 American Express is hit or miss (most often a miss).

-- You will incur a fee from the bank for using the ATM.
+- Depending on the ATM you use you may incur a fee from the Irish bank.
 Whether or not you incur an exchange fee depends on the card you use.